 While authorities were certain one (or even both) of the twins had taken part in the heist, they couldn’t say with certainty which.
 Unable to pursue the case, the brothers were set free.
 To this day, the haul remains missing.

 The case of the O. twins is more than just an idiosyncratic story about the limitations of DNA evidence.
 It’s also a portal into the larger question of the relationship between DNA and criminal behavior.

 “Based on a large body of research from the past 30 to 40 years, criminal behavior and violence represents the intersection of biological, genetic and environmental factors,” says Jasmine Tehrani, a forensic psychiatrist and professor at the University of Southern California who specializes in the genetic basis of violence and criminality.
 Identical twins are a fascinating area of inquiry because they’re close to a perfect genetic match, says Tehrani, who also serves on California’s parole board.

-A&E Real Crime looks at some of the most notorious double-trouble wrongdoers, and explores the roots behind their shared skirmishes with the law.
+A&E True Crime looks at some of the most notorious double-trouble wrongdoers, and explores the roots behind their shared skirmishes with the law.